 - Step 1: Get the right measurements.
 Carriers need to know precisely how large your shipment is to maximize the amount of space they have and to avoid problems.
 Be sure to measure your packages’ height, length, and width, rounding up to the nearest inch.
 If you don’t, you may be subject to adjustment fees.

 - Step 2: Prepare the documentation.
 Include as much on the bill of lading as you can.
-Also, be certain that you provided the most accurate information possible so that your shipment will be handled properly and everything will be accounted for throughout the trip.
+Also, be certain that you provided the most accurate information possible for proper shipment handling.

 - Step 3: Package and label your cargo.
 Palletizing your shipment will protect it and ensure the most compact arrangements.
 Always put the heaviest items on the bottom layer to avoid damages.
 Place labels in a clearly visible location on all crates and pallets.